COREmanager Documentation

 To implement it, you need to:

-1. Create an event handler script.
+1. Create an event processing module script.

 2. Register it in the system.